-(AM) Prereq.
-HSTR 200.
-Enrollment for history majors and minors, graduate students in history, or by consent of the instructor.
+(AM) Prereq., WRIT 101 or equivalent, and one intermediate writing course, HSTR 200 and enrollment for history majors and minors, graduate students in history, or by consent of the instructor.
 Consent of instructor required.
-Upper-division writing-intensive seminar in women? s history.
+Upper-division writing-intensive seminar in women?s history.
 Students will write an original research paper based on primary source materials.